kwant-project/kwant/doc/source/tutorial/FAQ.rst

 .. image:: ../images/FAQAB.*

-We now have the scattering region, however, we can't just make the lead and attach it if it doesn't have the same lattice.
-We want our lead lattice to be square, so we need to manually attach some sites from the same lead lattice to the scattering region.
+We cannot simply use `~kwant.builder.Builder.attach_lead` to attach this lead to the system with the honeycomb lattice because Kwant does not know how sites from these two lattices should be connected.

+We must first add a layer of sites from the square lattice to the system and manually add the hoppings from these sites to the sites from the honeycomb lattice:

 .. literalinclude:: FAQ.py
     :start-after: #HIDDEN_BEGIN_FAQAC